tgstation/TerraGov-Marine-Corps/CONTRIBUTING.md

 We have a [list of guides on the wiki](http://www.tgstation13.org/wiki/index.php/Guides#Development_and_Contribution_Guides) that will help you get started contributing to /tg/station with Git and Dream Maker.
 For beginners, it is recommended you work on small projects like bugfixes at first.
 If you need help learning to program in BYOND, check out this [repository of resources](http://www.byond.com/developer/articles/resources).

-You can of course, as always, ask for help at DMCA coding channel on /tg/station official discord (https://discord.tgstation13.org/).
+You can of course, as always, ask for help at TGMC coding channel on /tg/station official discord (https://discord.tgstation13.org/).
 We're just here to have fun and help out, so please don't expect professional support.

 ## Meet the Team